Ph.D. Degree Requirements

 - Multivariate Analysis II

-- Workshop on Sociological Criticism
+- Teaching Workshop

-- 33 hours of elective course work
+- 18 additional hours of elective course work of any focus

-- 18 credit hours of Pre-Dissertation (S8999) and Dissertation (S9999) research
+- Up to 21 credit hours of Pre-Dissertation (S8999) and Dissertation (S9999) research

-Special Area Examinations
+Special Area Paper

 Qualifying Examination

-After completion of the second Special Area Examination, the student prepares a dissertation proposal and orally defends it in front of their dissertation committee.
+After completion of the Special Area Paper, the student prepares a dissertation proposal and orally defends it in front of their dissertation committee.
 The dissertation proposal is an opportunity for students to demonstrate the ability to conceptualize, design, and plan independent, systematic inquiry that will result in a significant contribution to knowledge.

 Dissertation